 President: Doug White

 The mission of the Veterans and Military Law Association (VMLA) is to establish a supportive network for students who are veterans of the armed forces, students interested in serving upon graduation, and students with family members or close friends who are associated with the military.
 In addition, we strive to serve as a platform to promote veterans' issues on campus and in the community.

-The University of Richmond Law School Council (URLSC) of the Virginia Bar Association, formed in 2001, is an energetic and committed organization.
-The URLSC's goals are to inspire in students a commitment to public service and to the bar, to assist students in reaching their legal career goals, to promote a collegial practice of law, and to provide opportunities for mentoring relationships between attorneys and law students.
-Students participating in the URLSC hope to play a larger role in the legal community, both in Richmond and in the Commonwealth.
-Young attorneys who participate in programs sponsored by the URLSC are looking for ways to contribute to the law school, and act as a social and professional network for the soon-to-be attorneys of the URLSC.
-Programs include: mentorship, community service and hosting symposia.
+The University of Richmond Virginia Bar Association Law School Council (UR LSC), formed in 2001, is an energetic organization committed to developing professional skillsets for Richmond Law students.
+The UR LSC's goals are to inspire in students a commitment to public service and to the bar, to assist students in reaching their career goals, to promote a collegial practice of law, and to provide opportunities for fostering relationships between local attorneys and current law students.
+Students participating in the UR LSC hope to play a larger role in the legal community, both in Richmond and in the grater Commonwealth.
+Recent events include networking opportunities at local restaurants, professional development workshops with the Career Development Office, and the annual Spring Symposium.
+Membership is free to all students currently enrolled full-time at the University of Richmond.
+For more information or questions regarding membership, please contact the current President.